vagetablechicken/openmldb-compose/README.md

 Spark 3.2.1 use Hive metastore >=2.3.9 by default.
 Generally speaking, we can read Hive >= 2.3.9.
 So hive-4.0.0-beta-1 metastore service can be used.
 And it has iceberg depends, we can use iceberg in hive directly.

 TODO: spark > 2.3 can read/write acid Hive table? <https://issues.apache.org/jira/browse/SPARK-15348>.
-But as I tested, it can't read acid table.
+But as I tested, ospark 3.2.1 can't read acid table.

 ### Offline test methods